4.14 Case Study Conclusion: More Than Just Tired

 Figure 4.14.1 When muscle tissue is stained with a particular type of dye, clumps of diseased mitochondria show up in red and are termed “ragged red fibres”.
 This is one of the diagnostic tools used to diagnose mitochondrial disease.

-Jasmin discovered that her extreme fatigue, muscle pain, vision problems, and vomiting were due to problems in her , like the damaged shown in red in Figure 4.14.1.
-Mitochondria are small, membrane-bound organelles found in cells that provide energy for the cells of the body.
-They do this by carrying out the final two steps of aerobic cellular respiration: the and .
-This is the major way that the human body breaks down the sugar glucose from food into a form of energy cells can use, namely the molecule .
+Jasmin discovered that her extreme fatigue, muscle pain, vision problems, and vomiting were due to problems in her mitochondria, like the damaged mitochondria shown in red in Figure 4.14.1.
+Mitochondria are small, membrane-bound organelles found in eukaryotic cells that provide energy for the cells of the body.
+They do this by carrying out the final two steps of aerobic cellular respiration: the Krebs cycle and electron transport.
+This is the major way that the human body breaks down the sugar glucose from food into a form of energy cells can use, namely the molecule ATP.

 Because mitochondria provide energy for cells, you can understand why Jasmin was experiencing extreme fatigue, particularly after running.
 Her damaged mitochondria could not keep up with her need for energy, particularly after intense exercise, which requires a lot of additional energy.
 What is perhaps not so obvious are the reasons for her other symptoms, such as blurry vision, muscle spasms, and vomiting.
 All of the cells in the body require energy in order to function properly.
 Mitochondrial diseases can cause problems in mitochondria in any cell of the body, including muscle cells and cells of the nervous system, which includes the brain and nerves.
 The nervous system and muscles work together to control vision and digestive system functions, such as vomiting, so when they are not functioning properly, a variety of symptoms can emerge.
 This also explains why Jasmin’s niece, who has a similar mitochondrial disease, has symptoms related to brain function, such as seizures and learning disabilities.
 Our cells are microscopic, and mitochondria are even tinier — but they are essential for the proper functioning of our bodies.
 When they are damaged, serious health effects can occur.